Image

 Your immune system is your body’s defense system.
 When a germ—an invader such as a virus or bacteria that can make you sick—enters your body, your immune system responds by producing antibodies, that recognize and prevent serious infection.

 Vaccines mimic this process.
-They introduce a type of pathogen that is either dead, weakened, or changed, so it can help prevent diseases, prompting your immune system to create antibodies producing cells.
+They introduce a type of germ that is either dead, weakened, or changed, so it can help prevent diseases, prompting your immune system to create antibodies producing cells.
 These cells “remember” the germ, so if you’re exposed in the future, your body can respond quickly and effectively—often before you even feel sick.

 Think of it as a practice drill for your immune system.
 Once trained, your body can respond faster and more effectively to real threats.